-Here’s a video to go with my tutorial—a few posts ago—for Douglas Grant’s Round Spanish Braid of 7 loops.
+Here’s a video to go with my text tutorial—a few posts ago—for Douglas Grant’s Round Spanish Braid of 7 loops.
 The video also demos a new color pattern for the braid.
-It’s shown above in mercerized cotton sport-weight yarn (elann.com’s Lara).
+It’s shown above in mercerized cotton sport-weight yarn (a now discontinued brand).
 That’s about equivalent to using doubled strands of embroidery floss.

 0:00 Intro (slow start—skip ahead if you don’t want to wait through it.
-Slide the bubble under the video to any of the time points shown below.)
+Start the video, then slide the timeline bubble under the video-window to any of the time points listed below.)

 2:57 Color pattern set-up for this pattern